Tightrope Thiam: comeback CEO stung by a spying scandal

 Revelations surfaced in Swiss newspapers last year that the pair noisily argued at a drinks party at Thiam’s house after Khan had moved next door and began a construction project.

-Khan quit the bank in July, saying in August that he was to join rival UBS.
+Khan quit the bank in July, saying in August that he was to join rival UBS (UBSG.S).
 A month later he confronted a private detective who he suspected was following him and his wife through Zurich.

 A Credit Suisse investigation concluded it was an isolated incident orchestrated by Pierre-Olivier Bouee, one of Thiam’s closest aides, to ensure Khan wasn’t poaching staff.